 Kadalai Kuzhambu is a South Indian tangy, delicious and protein rich gravy.
 When paired with rice, it is a wholesome meal rich in nutrients.
-The black chana is soaked and cooked in a tamarind based gravy along with some freshly prepared spice paste and coconut.
-It is different from the traditional Kerala kadalai curry and the North Indian channa masala/chole.
+The pressure cooked black channa /kala channa is cooked in a tamarind based gravy along with some freshly prepared spice paste and coconut.
+This kuzhambu / gravy is different from the traditional Kerala kadalai curry and the North Indian channa masala/chole.
 It has unique and distinct flavours since the masalas used for this gravy is quite different from the kadalai curry /channa masala.
-It can be served with steamed rice or as an accompaniment with apam.
+It can be served with steamed rice or as an accompaniment with Appam.

 |Hing / Asafotedia||1/2 teaspoon|

 To roast & grind: